lepture/authlib/docs/client/frameworks.rst

 all for you.
 However, you need to configure cache and database access.

 Cache is used for temporary information, such as request token, state and callback uri.
-We use the :class:`~authlib.common.flask.cache.Cache` as the backend.
+We use the :class:`~authlib.flask.cache.Cache` as the backend.
 To specify a certain cache type, config with::

     OAUTH_CLIENT_CACHE_TYPE = '{{ cache_type }}'